vJoeyz/attributes/README.md

 - `cmsfilter` → It will not validate if there are more than one form with input elements.
 It will only check for first form existence.

-- `cmsfilter` → Will not validate start checked for checkbox.
+- `cmsfilter` → It will not validate start checked for checkbox.

-- `cmsfilter` → Will not validate start checked for radio
+- `cmsfilter` → It will not validate start checked for radio

-- `cmsfilter` → Will not validate submit button.
+- `cmsfilter` → It will not validate submit button.

-- `cmsfilter` → Will not validate multiples reset buttons.
+- `cmsfilter` → It will not validate multiples reset elements.

-- `cmsfilter` → Will not validate settings for second reset button.
+- `cmsfilter` → It will not validate settings for second reset button.

-- `cmsload` → Will not validate native webflow validation enabled.
+- `cmsload` → It will not validate native webflow validation enabled.

+- `cmsstatic` → It will not validate multiples static item elements.